-Module : As we know, Liferay 7 provides development on top of OSGI platform for modular system.
-So modules / bundles came in the picture starting with Liferay 7 (DXP).
-OSGI framework is used to develop modules.
-OSGI container is required to execute modules.
+Module: As we know, Liferay 7 provides development on top of the OSGi platform for a modular system.
+So modules/bundles came into the picture, starting with Liferay 7 (DXP).
+OSGi framework is used to develop modules.
+OSGi container is required to execute modules.

-Plugin : Support for plugin was there from initial releases of the Liferay.
-Plugins were developed with traditional J2EE web application framework.
-Application server or servlet container (like Tomcat) provides runtime environment for plugins.
+Plugin: Support for the plugin was there from the initial releases of the Liferay.
+Plugins were developed with the traditional J2EE web application framework.
+The application server or servlet container (like Tomcat) provides a runtime environment for plugins.

 Plug & Play with module vs plugin

-Module : Modules are in true sense Plug & Play.
-Once they are deploy, you can simply active, in-active, start, stop with single command without completely undeploying it.
-Further, any out of the box application (which is in form of multiple modules) can be on and off without restarting the Liferay server.
+Module: Modules are, in a true sense, Plug & Play.
+Once they are deployed, you can simply active, in-active, start, stop with a single command without completely un-deploying it.
+Further, any out of the box application (which is in the form of multiple modules) can be on and off without restarting the Liferay server.

-Plugin : Though custom developed plugins are kind of Plug and Play, you need to completely undeploy if you want to remove it.
-There is no such things like Active or Inactive, either, it is deployed or undeployed.
-Additionally, you can’t make on and off any out of the box applications because Liferay (of all prior version than 7) is deployed as whole single application.
+Plugin: Though custom developed plugins are kind of Plug and Play, you need to completely un-deploy if you want to remove it.
+There are no such things as Active or Inactive; it is deployed or undeployed.
+Additionally, you can’t make on and off any out of the box applications because Liferay (of all prior version than 7) is deployed as a whole single application.

 Lifecycle management of module vs plugin

-Module : Liferay 7 provides Command Line Tool (CLI) called Apache GOGO shell to manage the lifecycle of the module.
+Module: Liferay 7 provides the Command Line Tool (CLI) called Apache GOGO shell to manage the module’s lifecycle.
 For example, you can active, inactive, start, stop, install, uninstall the modules with GOGO Shell commands.
-It is OSGI container that manages the lifecycle of modules.
+It is an OSGI container that manages the lifecycle of modules.

-Plugin : On the other hands, there is no such thing available for plugin.
-Plugin can either deployed or undeployed manually by deleting folder on server.
-Some application server provide support to deploy / undeploy plugin from server console.
+Plugin: On the other hand, there is no such thing available for the plugin.
+The plugin can either deployed or undeployed manually by deleting the folder on the server.
+Some application servers provide support to deploy / un-deploy plugin from the server console.

-Application server is responsible for handling the lifecycle management of plugin.
+The application server is responsible for handling the lifecycle management of the plugin.

 Deployment of module vs plugin

-Plugin : Whereas plugins are deployed under application server specific deployment folder.
-For example in case of tomcat, plugins are deployed under webapps folder.
-Since they are in form of WAR, they are deployed in extracted form.
+Plugin: Whereas plugins are deployed under the application server-specific deployment folder.
+For example, in the case of tomcat, plugins are deployed under the webapps folder.
+Since they are in the form of WAR, they are deployed in extracted form.

 Deployment descriptor of module vs plugin

-Module : Since modules are in form of JARs, they have deployment descriptor in form of METAINF file which contains deployment information used by OSGI container.
+Module: Since modules are in the form of JARs, they have a deployment descriptor in the form of a META-INF file, which contains deployment information used by the OSGi container.

-Plugin : Plugins are in form of standard J2EE web application format.
+Plugin: Plugins are in the form of standard J2EE web application format.
 So just like any other J2EE web application, they have web.xml as a deployment descriptor.

 Configuration of module vs plugin

-Module : With the help of Declarative Services (DS), Liferay 7 provides way to define all configuraiton as a component properties.
-So you won’t fine any XML file for Liferay 7 Modules.
-For example, portlet.xml, liferay-portlet.xml etc. will not be part of modules.
-You can set respective properties in component (java) class directly.
+Module: With Declarative Services (DS), Liferay 7 provides a way to define all configurations as component properties.
+So you won’t find any XML file for Liferay 7 Modules.
+For example, portlet.xml, liferay-portlet.xml, etc., will not be part of modules.
+You can set respective properties in the component (java) class directly.

-Plugin : On contrary, plugins support XML files for defining various configuration. (portlet.xml, liferay-portlet.xml).
+Plugin: On the contrary, plugins support XML files for defining various configurations. (portlet.xml, liferay-portlet.xml).

 Build Tools used for module vs plugin

-Plugin : On the other hand Plugins can be build with Maven or Ant / Ivy.
+Plugin: On the other hand, Plugins can be built with Maven or Ant / Ivy.

 Workspace for module vs plugin

-Module : Liferay 7 introduced concepts called workspace (This is more or less like a eclipse workspace).
-All your modules and configuration would be part of Liferay workspace.
+Module: Liferay 7 introduced workspace concepts (This is more or less like an eclipse workspace).
+All your modules and configuration would be part of the Liferay workspace.
 Only one workspace per project is allowed.
 This concept is by default ( and recommended by Liferay).

-Because of the Liferay workspace, it is easy to move the code between various environments compare to traditional development environment.
+Because of the Liferay workspace, it is easy to move the code between various environments than the traditional development environment.

-Plugin : In case of Liferay Plugin, any stanard eclipse workspace can be used.
-Liferay provides Plugin SDK to develop various plugin.
-However in case of Maven, even plugin SDK is not required.
+Plugin: In the case of the Liferay Plugin, any standard eclipse workspace can be used.
+Liferay provides Plugin SDK to develop various plugins.
+However, in the case of Maven, even plugin SDK is not required.

 Development Frameworks for module vs plugin

-Module : Since modules are specific to OSGI, there are certain limitation in terms of choosing the framework to build them.
-For example, OSGI doesn’t support Spring, you can’t use Spring framework to develop OSGI module.
+Module: Since modules are specific to OSGI, there are certain limitations in choosing the framework to build them.
+For example, OSGi doesn’t support Spring, you can’t use the Spring framework to develop the OSGI module.

-Instead, you have to follow old architecture (WAR) which liferay 7 still supports as a backward compatibility.
+Instead, you have to follow old architecture (WAR), which Liferay 7 still supports as backward compatibility.

-Plugin : On the other side, there is no such restriction in case of plugin.
+Plugin: On the other side, there is no such restriction in the case of a plugin.
 You can use various frameworks like Spring, JSF, Struts frameworks to build plugins.

 Microservice architecture with module vs plugin

-Module : OSGI platform is mean for developing loosely coupled system.
-The whole application is divided into modules which work separately, focusing only specific area of function.
+Module: OSGI platform is meant for developing a loosely coupled system.
+The whole application is divided into modules that work separately, focusing only on specific areas of function.
 Even further, a single module can be span across multiple components for further modularity.

-In short, OSGI platform provides micro service based architecture to execute Liferay modules independently out of the box.
+In short, the OSGi platform provides a microservice-based architecture to execute Liferay modules independently out of the box.

-Plugin : Plugins on the different side, has no such things available out of the box.
-They are in form of single web application.
-You need to rely on other frameworks to produce micro service capabilities with your own.
+Plugin: Plugins on the different side has no such things available out of the box.
+They are in the form of a single web application.
+You need to rely on other frameworks to produce microservice capabilities with your own.

-You can learn and understand the concepts of modules from below resources
+You can learn and understand the concepts of modules from the below resources.